namhyung/uftrace/README.md

 ======================

 The uftrace is written in C and tried to minimize external dependencies.
-Currently it requires `libelf` in elfutils package to build, and there're some more optional dependencies.
+Currently it does not require any of them but there're some optional dependencies to enable advanced features.

 Once you installed required software(s) on your system, it can be built and installed like following: